Doctor’s Orders

 “Go and change into your nightdress, Patricia.
 I expect to see you in the drawing room in precisely five minutes.”

-Patsy nodded slowly, like a condemned duchess accepting her fate.
-As she climbed the stairs, she wondered if Aunt Honoria would notice if she pinned a cushion to the inside of her nightie?
+Patsy nodded, like a condemned duchess accepting her fate.
+As she climbed the stairs with the solemnity of a funeral march, she wondered if Aunt Honoria would notice if she pinned a cushion to the inside of her nightie.

 Five minutes later, Patsy returned in a white linen nightdress, looking like a tragic heroine from a minor Russian opera.
 Aunt Honoria sat upright in a tall wooden chair, her expression calm, her bearing that of a woman preparing to settle a longstanding account.